ThatFatPat/Instasubs/README.md

 Update Bazarr automatically when accessing server at `/update_bazarr`

 ## Setup
-Get the API key from Bazarr and place in 'api_key.txt' in pwd.
+Get the API key from Bazarr and place in `api_key.txt` in working directory

 ## Running
 ```bash